phidatahq/phidata/README.md

 Agno is built for speed and scale:

 - Instantiation: <10μs on average (6000x faster than LangGraph).
-- Memory: Agents use 2.6x less memory than LangGraph in benchmarks.
+- Memory footprint: <40Mib on average (2.6x less memory than LangGraph).

+> Tested on an Apple M4 Mackbook Pro.

 While an Agent's performance is bottlenecked by inference, all we can do is minimize execution time, reduce memory usage, and parallelize tool calls where possible.

 ### Instantiation time

-Let's compare instantiating an Agent with 1 tool on Agno vs LangGraph, we'll run the evaluation 50 times and print the results.
-You should run the evaluation yourself, please, do not take the results here at face value.
+Let's compare instantiating an Agent with 1 tool on Agno vs LangGraph, we'll run the evaluation 50 times and take the average.
+You should run the evaluation yourself on your own machine, please, do not take these results at face value.

 ```shell
 pip install openai memory_profiler agno langgraph langchain_openai